wJagla/CS3004-Network-Computing---Assessment-Coursework-for-2025-26/README.md

 ## Classes
 - `WarehouseServer` – listens on a ServerSocket and spawns `WarehouseServerThread` per client connection, passing the shared state containing the shared resource.

 - `WarehouseServerThread` – per-client logic.
-Carries out the additional handshake to aquire client type and ID.
+Carries out the additional handshake to acquire client type and ID.
 Facilitate the read–process–respond loop with locking around state access.

 - `SharedWarehouseState` – Contains the shared variables.
 Processes requests from the client to correctly modify the shared variables.
 Houses the locking logic.